Neuroofen: History

 In 1851 the owner of the Neuglobsow glassworks began to buy up land in the surrounding area.
 Neuroofen lay in the midst of this land.
 The 560-acre estate was sold in 1896/99 to the Prussian Forest Administration, which moved the forestry office and various establishments there.

 In the middle of the 18th century the Prussian Administration asked what could be done with the Menzer Forest.
 The Head Forestry Officer said that there was so much wood that it could never be used up.
 30 years later nearly all the wood had been burnt in the chimneys of Berlin.
 The forest was replanted and today the District Forestry Office, located in Neuroofen, is mainly concerned with the ecological protection and renewal of the forest, as well carrying out research work.

 Up until the formation of the German Democratic Republic the forestry service was involved in training forestry workers and producing charcoal.
 Up until the re-unification of Germany it was one of the main Institutes for Forest Technology in Brandenburg.

-From 1992 the Government Forestry Service took over the running of the Forestry Office and the former training facilities were privatised and used for the sale and repair of technical machinery for forestry work.
+Since 1992, the Government Forestry Service has assumed control of the Forestry Office operations, while the previous training facilities have been privatized.
+These facilities now serve as centers for the sale and repair of technical machinery used in forestry operations.

 In 2000 the main buildings of the former training facility changed hands and are now used for holiday apartments and as a seminar centre.